jsweb/packs/README.md

 # @jsweb/packs

-A simple, fast and objective manager for packages, snippets and assets.
+A simple, fast and objective manager for packages, snippets, assets or anything with no dependencies.

 * CLI
 * Packages/Snippets/Assets manager